7 Examples Of Electromagnetic Waves

 Visible Light

 This is the region of the Electromagnetic spectrum that is visible to the human eye.
-It is the range of wavelengths that actuate colour and brightness comprehension which are visible to the human eye.
+The range of wavelengths actuates colour and brightness comprehension, which are visible to the human eye.
 The sun is a natural source of visible light.

-When white light passes through a glass prism, it breaks into different colours like the rainbows.
-Violet colour has the shortest wavelength of 380-420 while red has the longest wavelength between the range of 650-780 nanometers.
+When white light passes through a glass prism, it breaks into different colours, like rainbows.
+Violet colour has the shortest wavelength of 380-420, while red has the longest wavelength between the range of 650-780 nanometers.

 Even the electric bulb in our homes is a source of visible light in that the colour of the bulb we see is the colour of light reflected through the bulb while other colours are absorbed.

 Light can be used in the cosmetic and medical world.
-Visible light helps to see our surroundings and also determines day and night.
+Visible light helps us see our surroundings and determines the day and night.

 Ultraviolet